 The University of Tennessee, Knoxville

-Jackson Adcock
+Jackson Paul Adcock

 August 2025 ACKNOWLEGEMENTS

 I would like to sincerely thank my advisor, Dr. Heather Kelly, for her guidance and support throughout this project.
 I would also like to thank my committee members, Dr. Sebe Brown and Dr. Jake McNeal for providing their expertise in their respective fields.
 I am grateful to Dr. Avat Shekoofa, Kendall Sheldon, and all the students and employees in the plant physiology lab for their help in conducting experiments, as well as the use of their equipment and facilities.
 I cannot thank Wesley Crowder enough for his work in maintaining our field trials and for his friendship.
 Thank you to my fellow graduate students: Amanda Blazek, Ally Moffitt, Elias Zuchelli, Lucas Ughini Marques, Claire Cooke, Kayla Reid, Autumn McLaughlin, Shelly Pate, Ally Crowder, Nathan Arey, and Sally Reed for being excellent coworkers and friends.
 Thank you to my parents, Tim and Hollie Adcock, for their wisdom and guidance.
 Most importantly, thank you to my wife, Caroline, for her continued love and support.